Apple set to unveil the iPhone 7

 Fresh iPhones: Apple is expected to release two new iPhones, the iPhone 7 and iPhone 7 Plus, and remove the traditional headphone jack.
 Other rumored changes include waterproofing and dual cameras for the Plus.

-Jack controversy: The removal of the audio jack might make it easier to waterproof the iPhone, but will make all existing wired headphones obsolete, unless people buy an Lighting adapter.
+Jack controversy: The removal of the audio jack might make it easier to waterproof the iPhone, but will make all existing wired headphones obsolete, unless people buy a Lighting adapter.

 Related: iPhone rumor roundup: What's expected for Apple's next smartphone